 From the viator’s perspective, not very long.
 After signing all the paperwork, the insurance company will need a day or two to make the requisite changes in the named beneficiary of the policy, so the purchaser should send the money (via the escrow account) within two or three days.
 From the start of the application process to the receipt of payment, the whole process generally takes 4-8 weeks.
 From the investor’s perspective, the time it takes to receive the returns on the investment is entirely contingent on the lifespan of the person.

 What are some of the factors in assessing the value of my insurance policy?

 An investor will decide how much of a policy’s value to pay a viator up front based on a number of factors beyond simply the face value of the policy.
 The credit rating of the insurance company, interest rates, whether there are any outstanding claims on the policy, how long the patient has held the policy and the patient’s prognosis all come into play.

 “Clean sheeting” has been a major problem in the viatical industry.
-It is a practice in which terminally ill patients conceal or lie about their medical condition in order to get a life insurance policy, which they then can viate.
+This is a practice in which terminally ill patients conceal or lie about their medical condition in order to get a life insurance policy which they then can viate.
 Unscrupulous brokers are often accomplices in this practice.

 Life insurance companies can protect themselves against being defrauded in this way by the use of “contestable clauses,” which gives them the right to call into question the validity of a life insurance policy they have issued in the past two years.
-The reason that how long the patient has held the policy can be a factor in its purchase price is because relatively new policies may be contested.
+The is why recently purchased policies may bring a lower price from investors in a viatical transaction.

 Another term often used in conjunction with “clean sheeting” is “wet ink policies.”
 This is a policy which is viated very soon after it is issued (i.e., before the ink gets a chance to dry).
 As it is not that common to receive a terminal diagnosis immediately after purchasing life insurance, a wet ink policy often has been clean sheeted.